 Now is the time to embrace the technology and learn to excel in your one way interview under these impersonal circumstances.

 Increased Automation in Recruiting

-Companies are using video interviewing software to automate the recruiting process, saving time and hassle in scheduling early stage interviews.
+Companies are using AI recruiting software and tools to automate the recruiting process, saving time and hassle in scheduling early stage interviews.
 And one way interviews help create the same experience for all candidates.
 Every candidate gets exactly the same questions, the same amount of time, and the same format.